Who We Are

 - Take Action

-Sexual and gender-based violence (SGBV) is a prevalent human rights violation both globally and on the European level.
+Sexual and gender-based violence (SGBV) is a prevalent human rights violation both globally and on the EU level.
 SGBV has both physical and psychological forms, it includes domestic violence, sexual harassment and violence, harmful practices, exploitation and trafficking in human beings.
-Women and men, girls and boys and LGBTQI people can all become victims of such violence however the majority of the victims are women and girls.
+Women and men, girls and boys can all become victims of such violence however the majority of the victims are women and girls.

-The overall objective of the project is to strengthen the capacities of existing national support services for sexual and gender based violence to coordinate better and make these systems available for refugee, migrant and asylum seeker victims and potential victims of SGBV.
+The overall objective of the project is to strengthen the capacities of existing national support services for SGBV to coordinate better and make these systems available for refugee, migrant and asylum seeker victims and potential survivors.
 The project also aims to raise awareness among and empower these communities.

-- Build capacity for professionals who work with and for refugees, migrants and asylum-seekers with the aim of identifying and addressing the needs of victims and potential victims of SGBV more effectively.
+- Build capacity for professionals who work with and for refugees, migrants and asylum-seekers with the aim of identifying and addressing the needs of SGBV survivors more effectively.